luxonis/depthai-docs-website/FAQ.md

 This formula implements the maximum of the HFOV-imposed minimum distance, and 19.6cm, which is the hyperfocal-distance-imposed minimum distance.

 ### Onboard Camera Minimum Depths
-Below are the minimum depth perception possible in the disparity disparity depth and stereo neural inference modes.
+Below are the minimum depth perception possible in the disparity depth and stereo neural inference modes.

 #### Monocular Neural Inference fused with Stereo Depth Mode
 For DepthAI units with onboard cameras, this works out to the following minimum depths: